CORPORATE SOCIAL RESPONSIBILITY (CSR) PROGRAM

 Anti-Corruption and Anti-Corporate Raiding Program

 Following up on our previous conferences on the British Bribery Act, the Law of Ukraine “On the Prevention of Corruption”, the US FCPA and other anti-corruption laws and their application in Ukraine, we continue to hold meetings and distribute information on compliance with anti-corruption laws.
-In 2018, we will be holding conferences focused on changes in anti-corruption law compliance practices.
-We also continue to make proposals to combat corporate raiding, such as to oblige enforcement officials to provide advance notice of most enforcement actions and have prior judicial endorsement for most coercive measures, and to limit or regulate better such actions that may affect the ability of a business to continue its operations.
+In 2021, we will be holding webinars focused on changes in anti-corruption law compliance practices.
+We also continue to make proposals to combat corporate raiding, such as to oblige enforcement officials to provide long advance notice of most enforcement actions and to have prior judicial endorsement for most coercive measures, and to limit or regulate better such actions that may affect the ability of a business to continue its operations.

-Bringing Foreign LLM Programs to Ukraine.
+The BUCC aims to bring foreign LLM Programs to Ukraine.
 The BUCC is endeavoring to attract UK and certain other foreign LLM programs to law schools at Ukrainian universities, so that more Ukrainian law students have an opportunity to study foreign and international private law relevant to international business transactions.
 This will help prepare Ukrainian lawyers for situations such as where a foreign law (e.g. English law) governs a cross-border contract, as is so often the case.

 Scholarships to the UK.
 We are developing a scholarship programme to send Ukrainian students to study at UK universities for graduate business and law studies.
 We are presently seeking sponsors to fund scholarships at Cambridge and Oxford.